Instructors

 Edwin completed his genetic counseling graduate education at Sarah Lawrence College.
 He is an ABGC board-certified genetic counselor in the Division of Clinical Genetics, specializing in genetic disorders of childhood and craniofacial disorders.
 Edwin is bilingual in English and Spanish.

-Elizabeth Harrington, MS, CGC
+Ellie Harrington, MS, CGC

-Fieldwork Supervisor: Neurogenetics
+Fieldwork Supervisor: Adult Genetics (Neurogenetics)

 Elizabeth completed her genetic counseling graduate education at Stanford University.
 She is an ABGC board-certified genetic counselor working with adults living with neurologic disorders.
 Elizabeth worked previously as a biochemical genetics research fellow at the National Institutes of Health, her current clinical and research focus is motor neuron diseases.